-Recommendations 7.1 All Staff will be trained in correct donning and doffing of PPE, including N95 "fit-checking".
+Recommendation 7.1 All Staff will be trained in correct donning and doffing of PPE, including N95 "fit-checking".
 A registry of staff who have completed PPE education and fit checking should be maintained.
 7.2 "Fit testing" is recommended when available, but the evidence for fit testing effectiveness is limited and the variation in supply of N95 mask types may make any recommendation on fit testing difficult to implement from a practical perspective [12].
-7.3 Staff with beards should be encouraged to remove facial hair to ensure good mask fit [24] 7.4 For all suspected and confirmed cases, at a minimum droplet precautions are implemented.
-Staff will wear the following items:
+7.3 Staff with beards should be encouraged to remove facial hair to ensure good mask fit [24].
+7.4 For all suspected and confirmed cases, at a minimum droplet precautions are implemented.
+Staff will wear the following items: • Surgical mask Fluid resistant long-sleeved gown

-Surgical mask Fluid resistant long-sleeved gown Goggles/face shield Gloves [22] 7.5 Recommended PPE for staff caring for COVID-19 infected patients includes added precautions for patients with significant respiratory illness, when AGPs are likely and/or prolonged or very close contact with the patient is likely.
-In these cases, Airborne precautions are followed including: An N95/P2 mask Fluid resistant long-sleeved gown Goggles/face shield • Gloves [24] 7.6 In addition, the following can be considered: Hair cover for AGPs Shoes that are impermeable to liquids and can be wiped down Recurrent use of shoe covers is not recommended as repeated removal is likely to increase the risk of staff contamination [12].
+Goggles/face shield Gloves [22] 7.5 Recommended PPE for staff caring for COVID-19 infected patients includes added precautions for patients with significant respiratory illness, when AGPs are likely and/or prolonged or very close contact with the patient is likely.
+In these cases, Airborne precautions are followed including: An N95/P2 mask Fluid resistant long-sleeved gown Goggles/face shield Gloves [24] 7.6 In addition, the following can be considered: - Hair cover for AGPs. - Shoes that are impermeable to liquids and can be wiped down.
+Recurrent use of shoe covers is not recommended as repeated removal is likely to increase the risk of staff contamination [12].
 7.7 PPE must remain in place and be worn correctly for the duration of exposure to potentially contaminated areas.
 PPE, particularly masks should not be adjusted during patient care [24].
-7.8 Use a step-by-step process for don/doff PPE as per local guidelines [24].
-7.9 Check local guidelines for information on laundering uniforms and/or wearing uniforms outside of work if exposed to COVID-19.
+Use a step-by-step process for don/doff PPE as per local guidelines [24].
+7.8 7.9 Check local guidelines for information on laundering uniforms and/or wearing uniforms outside of work if exposed to COVID-19.
 For example, changing into scrubs may be recommended in local guidelines [12] and/or staff may be encouraged to get changed out of their uniform before leaving work and to transport worn uniforms home in a plastic bag for washing at home.
-7.10 Minimise personal effects in the workplace.
+7.10 Minimise personal effects in workplace.
 All personal items should be removed before entering clinical areas and donning PPE.
 This includes earrings, watches, lanyards, mobile phones, pagers, pens etc. Stethoscope use should be minimised [12].
 If required, use dedicated stethoscopes within isolation areas [19, 23].
 Hair should be tied back out of the face and eyes [24].
 7.11 Staff caring for infectious patients must apply correct PPE irrespective of physical isolation.
-For example in ICU, if patients are cohorted into a Pod with open rooms, staff working within the confines of the ICU Pod but not directly involved in patient care should also wear PPE.
-The same would apply once infectious patients are nursed on an open ward. .
-Staff will then use plastic aprons, a change of gloves and hand hygiene when moving between patients in open areas.

-7.12 When a unit is caring for a patient with confirmed or suspected COVID-19 it is recommended that all donning and doffing are supervised by an additional appropriately trained staff member [12].
-7.13 Avoid sharing equipment.
+For example, if patients are cohorted into a Pod with open rooms, staff working within the confines of the ICU Pod but not directly involved in patient care should also wear PPE.
+Similarly, once infectious patients are nursed on an open ward.
+7.12 When a unit is caring for a confirmed or suspected COVID-19 patient it is recommended that all donning and doffing are supervised by an additional appropriately trained staff member [12].
+Avoid sharing equipment.
 Preferentially use only single use equipment.
+7.13

-7.14 Wear an additional plastic apron if high volumes of fluid exposure is expected [24].
+7.14 Wear an additional apron if high volumes of fluid exposure is expected [24].
 7.15 If reusable PPE items are used, e.g. goggles - these must be cleaned and disinfected prior to re-use [24].